Ich-mag-dich/Fmkorea-Preview-2/README.md

 Here locate the `dist/` directory and open `manifest.json`

-## Chrome
+### Chrome

-`npm run build:chrome` builds the extensions for Google Chrome.
+`pnpm build:chrome` builds the extensions for Google Chrome.

 The generated files are in `dist/`.
 To load the extensions in Google Chrome go to `chrome://extensions/` and click `Load unpacked`.
 Locate the dist directory and select `manifest.json`.

-# Files:
+### Files

 - content-script - UI files
 - background.ts - Background script/Service worker
 - index.html - popup UI

-If you have any questions feel free to open an issue.